-Results from these calculations were subsequently used to construct area-specific length frequencies distributions (LFD) (until 2006) and for this year's study length density distributions (LDD).
-Both LFD results and LDD results was used to calculate abundance indices for males and females as well as for small (<17 mm) specimens, which are expected to enter the fishery in the coming year.
+Results from these calculations were subsequently used to construct area-specific length frequencies distributions (LFD).
+LDD results was used to calculate abundance indices for males and females as well as for small (<17 mm) specimens, which are expected to enter the fishery in the coming year.